Marvin Kokos

 Marvin Yanis Kokos (born 12 October 2000) is a French professional footballer who plays as a winger.

+Career

 Professional career

 A youth product of Olympique de Marseille, Kokos joined FC Martigues in 2017, before signing with Gazélec Ajaccio in 2018.
 He made his professional debut with Gazélec Ajaccio in a 1–1 Ligue 2 tie with Le Havre AC on 14 December 2018, and scored his side's only goal in his debut.

-Oldham Athletic

 On 22 July 2019, Kokos joined League Two side Oldham Athletic on a two-year deal with an option for a third, following a successful trial period.
 However, he was released at the end of the 2019-20 season, after playing only 16 minutes in the EFL Trophy.

+On December 5, 2020 it was confirmed that Kokos transferred to French Régional 1 club FC Échirolles.
+In the 2021-22 season, Kokos reportedly played for French amateur club ES Fosséenne.